History of Israel (1948–present): Late 1960s

 By the late sixties, about 500,000 Jews had left Algeria, Morocco and Tunisia.
 Over the course of twenty years, some 850,000 Jews from Arab countries (99%) relocated to Israel (680,000), France and the Americas.
 The land and property left behind by the Jews (much of it in Arab city centres) is still a matter of some dispute.
 Today there are about 9,000 Jews living in Arab states, of whom 75% live in Morocco and 15% in Tunisia.
 Vast assets, approximately $150 billion worth of goods and property (before inflation) were left behind in these countries.

 After 1967 the Soviet bloc (except Romania) broke off relations with Israel.
 Antisemitic purges encouraged the remnants of Polish Jewry to move to Israel.
 Increased Soviet antisemitism and enthusiasm generated by the 1967 victory led to a wave of Soviet Jews applying to emigrate to Israel.
 Most Jews were refused exit visas and persecuted by the authorities.
 Some were arrested, becoming known as Prisoners of Zion.

-As a result, Israel's victory in the Six-Day War, Jews could visit the Old City of Jerusalem and pray at the Western Wall (the holiest site in Judaism) for the first time since the end of the British Mandate, to which they had been denied access by the Jordanians in contravention of the 1949 Armistice agreement.
+As a result of Israel's victory in the Six-Day War, Jews could visit the Old City of Jerusalem and pray at the Western Wall (the holiest site in Judaism) for the first time since the end of the British Mandate, to which they had been denied access by the Jordanians in contravention of the 1949 Armistice agreement.
 The four-meter-wide public alley beside the Wall was expanded into a massive plaza and worshippers were allowed to sit, or use other furniture, for the first time in centuries.
 In Hebron, Jews gained access to the Cave of the Patriarchs (the second most holy site in Judaism) for the first time since the 14th century (previously Jews were only allowed to pray at the entrance).
 A third Jewish holy site, Rachel's Tomb, in Bethlehem, also became accessible.
 The Sinai oil fields made Israel self-sufficient in energy.